echtejosh/tool-bot/README.md

 ## Features

-- Event-driven Architecture
+- Event-driven architecture
-- User-friendly Setup
+- User-friendly setup
-- Docker Compatibility
+- Docker compatibility
-- Database Support with Mongoose
+- Database support with Mongoose
-- Modular Command and Event Implementation
+- Modular command and event Implementation

 ## Installation
 Make sure you have the required dependencies needed to run Mocha.
 See [here](https://discordjs.guide/preparations/) for more information.